OWASP/CheatSheetSeries/cheatsheets/Multifactor_Authentication_Cheat_Sheet.md

 - Provide the option for users to enable MFA on their accounts using [TOTP](#software-totp-tokens).
 - Require MFA for administrative or other high privileged users.
-- Consider whitelisting corporate IP ranges so that MFA is not required from them.
+- Consider allowing corporate IP ranges so that MFA is not required from them.
 - Allow the user to remember the use of MFA in their browser, so they are not prompted every time they login.
 - Implement a secure process to allow users to reset their MFA.